maneesh29s/digital-garden-notes/LinuxContainers/Kubernetes.md

 Why CRI? <https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md>

 a plugin interface which enables the kubelet to use a wide variety of container runtimes, without having a need to recompile the cluster components.

+**crictl**: a cli for CRI

 ### the old way: dockershim